rugbyprof/4443-Internet-Programming/Assignments/07_Candy_Store_1/README.md

 # NOT DONE!

-### Overview
+### Part 1

+**NOTE: All your requests should contain a `start` and a `chunk` parameter.
+You should never allow a search to result in thousands of items to be returned (in this instance anyway).**

+I'm assuming you have some html page to use already.
+I suggested templates from here: https://purecss.io/layouts/

 Add a search box to your main page that accepts a key word and searches the title of all candy products for a partial match.
 For example: `lemon` would find all titles with the keyword `lemon` in it: `lemonade` `lemon sours` `flavored hard candies (lemon)` etc. You don not have allow multiple words, although there are ways to make that happen as well.
+Your results should populate the contents portion of the page using your knowledge of grid from previous lessons.
+This part of the lesson only requires what we already know, and uses all the routes I gave you.
+No changes to the API.

 ```html
 <!-- https://purecss.io/forms/ -->